rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks for inconsistent indentation.
+This cop checks for inconsistent indentation.

 The difference between `rails` and `normal` is that the `rails` style prescribes that in classes and modules the `protected` and `private`